Channel Rack & Step Sequencer

 - 7. Channel Panning - Use to set the Channel panning.
 This is pan information sent to the plugin, so what this does will depend entirely on the plugin loaded in the Channel.
 All native plugins will pan, some VST/AU plugins won't respond to this parameter.
 Normally you would use the Mixer track Pan controls.

 - 8. Channel Volume - Use to adjust the Channel volume.
-Levels: Samples loaded into the Channel Sampler will be set to -5dB (79%) of their original level
+Levels: Samples loaded into the Channel Sampler will be set to -5dB (78%) of the original level

 to allow headroom for the pattern sequencer to avoid clipping, set volume to 100% to restore the original level.
 Audio clips will play at 100% their original level.
 Channel Volume for native plugins affects note voice volume directly.
 For VST/AU plugins it's likely to affect overall plugin output level.
 If this control is not working as expected, use the Mixer track Level Fader.

 The Channel Button - Displays the Channel name (usually the name of the instrument).
 Clicked to open the interface.
 Additionally, there may be some icons on the left side of the button, as follows:

 Audio track - An Audio Track is defined when a Audio Clip Channel is linked to a Playlist and Mixer Track.
 See here for more information.

 Instrument track - An instrument track is defined when a Channel is linked to a Playlist Track.
 See here for more information.

 - Left-click - Opens/Closes the Channel Settings window AND plugin interface (if applicable).